abhijitramesh/Carl/Objects and Classes/README.md

 ```
 Here the class name is Hedgehog

-I have declared two instance variables int id and String name.
-These variables are called instance variables as they are declared inside the class but outside methods.No memory is allocated when we are declaring instance variables inside classes.
+I have declared two __instance variables__ int id and String name.
+These variables are called __instance variables__ as they are declared inside the class but outside methods.
+No memory is allocated when we are declaring __instance variables__ inside classes.

 The main method is declared inside the Hedgehog class.

-Then we are creating a new object of the class Hedgehog here memory will be allocated as we are using the *new* keyword.
+Then we are creating a new __object__ of the __class__ Hedgehog here memory will be allocated as we are using the *new* keyword.
 In fact the *new* keyword is used for assigning memory for the object.

 Then we are accessing the member variables of the object and printing these values.